 Sensitivity assessment.
-Overall biotope resistance is assessed as 'High' to an increase in suspended solids.
-Resilience is categorised as 'High' (by default) as adults are likely to remain in situ from which recruitment can occur.
+Overall biotope resistance is assessed as 'High' to an increase or decrease in suspended solids.
+Resilience is categorised as 'High' (by default).
 The biotope is considered to be 'Not sensitive' to decreased suspended solids.

-Smothering and siltation High rate changes (light) Q: High A: High C: High High Q: High A: High C: High Not sensitive Q: High A: High C: High
+Smothering and siltation High High rate changes (light) Q: High A: Medium C: Medium Q: High A: High C: High

+Not sensitive

+Q: High A: Medium C: Medium